Michelle de Kretser

-Michelle de Kretser (born 1957) is an Australian novelist who was born in Sri Lanka (then Ceylon).
+Michelle de Kretser is an Australian novelist who was born in Sri Lanka (then Ceylon).
 She is a two-time winner of the Miles Franklin Award who has won the Christina Stead Prize for Fiction on three occasions.

 Early life and education

 Born in Sri Lanka (then Ceylon), de Kretser moved to Australia in 1972 when she was 14.
 Her father was Oswald Leslie De Kretser III, a judge of the Supreme Court of Ceylon.

 She was educated at Methodist College, Colombo, in Melbourne at Elwood College, and in Paris.

 Career

-She worked as an editor for a travel guides company Lonely Planet, and while on a sabbatical in 1999, wrote and published her first novel, The Rose Grower.
+From 1989 to 1992, De Kretser was a founding editor of the Australian Women's Book Review.
+She worked as an editor for the travel guide company Lonely Planet, and while on a sabbatical in 1999, wrote and published her first novel, The Rose Grower.

 Her second novel, The Hamilton Case, was winner of the Tasmania Pacific Prize, the Encore Award (in the UK) and the Commonwealth Writers' Prize (Southeast Asia and Pacific).
 Her third novel, The Lost Dog, was published in 2007.
 It was one of 13 books on the longlist for the 2008 Man Booker Prize.

-From 1989 to 1992, she was a founding editor of the Australian Women's Book Review.
 Her fourth novel, Questions of Travel, won several awards, including the 2013 Miles Franklin Award, the 2013 ALS Gold Medal, and the 2013 Prime Minister's Literary Award for Fiction.
 It was also shortlisted for the 2014 International Dublin Literary Award.

 Her 2017 novel, The Life to Come, was shortlisted for the 2018 Stella Prize, and won both the Miles Franklin Award and the Christina Stead Prize for Fiction.
 This is the third time Michelle de Kretser has won this prize and equals Peter Carey's record of wins.

-Her novel Theory & Practice (2024) starts as one novel but is interrupted by another.
-As a whole, the novel asks what is the real relationship between theory and practice.
-One of its central themes is how heroes of fiction and theory often let us down.
-For instance, Virginia Woolf is held up as a hero to the protagonist, but Woolf's antisemitism and her racism becomes impossible for the narrator to ignore.
-She "writes back" to Woolf.
-The theme of women not living up to feminist values in real life - in practice - is explored through the narrator's relationship with Kit, who is already in a relationship with Olivia.
-Or the narrator's rejection of her own mother.
+Her novel Theory & Practice was published in 2024.